nathanielce24/Feedforward-Neural-Net/README.md

 * Download src
 * Pip install medmnist package for datasets
 * Modify 'epochs' (technically iterations) and learning rate in one of the provided training files
-* Run training file, and see how accurate the model is.
+* Run the training file, and watch loss decrease over the iterations.

 ## Technical Overview
 DenseLayer: